fidelity/seq2pat/joss/paper.md

 ```

 In this simple scenario,
-there are three sequences (i.e., ordered list of items) in the sequence database.
+there are three _sequences_, i.e., ordered list of items, in the given sequence database.
-Each item is associated with a _price_ attribute and
+The sequence is associated with an _attribute_ that capture the price of every item.
-there is a constraint that restricts the _average_ price of items in a given pattern to be between three to four.
+There is a _constraint_ that restricts the average price of items of a pattern to be between three to four.
-The _min_frequency_ condition targets patterns that occur at least in two sequences.
+Finally, the _min_frequency_ condition initiates a search for patterns that occur at least in two sequences.

 Patterns ["A", "D"], ["B", "A"], and ["C", "A"] occur in two sequences.
-However, only ["A", "D"] pattern meets the average price condition.
+However, only the ["A", "D"] pattern meets the average price condition.
-Accordingly, for this sequence database with the given price attributes,
+Accordingly, for this sequence database with the given price attribute,
-the average price constraint and the minimum frequency condition,
+the average price constraint, and the minimum frequency condition,
 `Seq2Pat` returns the pattern ["A", "D"] as the only satisfying pattern.

+It is possible to extend this scenario with multiple attributes
+and other constraints types such as the gap, median, and span constraint.
+Consider for example, introducing a timestamp attribute to
+capture frequent patterns where users spend at least a minimum duration
+amount of time on certain items that have specific price ranges.

+# Background

-# Sequential Pattern Mining
+## Sequential Pattern Mining (SPM)

 In the area of Pattern Mining,
 a sequence database represents an _ordered_ list of items or events.
 Such databases help capture relationships in various practical applications such as
-sequence of customer purchases, medical treatments, call patterns, digital click-stream activity, and so on.
+sequence of customer purchases, medical treatments, call patterns, digital click-stream activity, among others.
-Given such a database, Sequential Pattern Mining (SPM) deals with the problem of finding _interesting_ patterns
+Given such a sequence database, Sequential Pattern Mining (SPM) deals with the problem of finding _interesting_ patterns
 that occur frequently.

-# Constraint-based SPM
+## Constraint-based SPM

 When all possible combinations are considered,
 the number of sequential patterns in databases is huge.